hercolelab/hercolelab.github.io/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Thesis Projects
+      title: Projects
-      text: Here we summarize topics on which we are working on, and for which we'd like students to take them further.
+      text: Here we summarize topics on which we are working on.
       filters:
         folders:
           - projects